-Several other native forest species are still sufficiently rare in Wellington City that they have barely been detected (if at all) during the five-minute bird counts carried out between 2011 and 2014.
-New Zealand falcons have only been detected at three of the 100 bird count stations surveyed over the past four years, but being relatively conspicuous and distinctive birds they are regularly reported by local citizen scientists at locations throughout Wellington City (Figure 3.16).
-Similarly, hihi have not yet been detected at any Wellington City five-minute bird count stations, but have been reported visiting reserves adjacent to Zealandia by citizen scientists on a number of occasions (Figure 3.17).
+Several other native forest species are still sufficiently rare in Wellington City that they have barely been detected (if at all) during the five-minute bird counts carried out between 2011 and 2015.
+New Zealand falcons have only been detected at three of the 100 bird count stations surveyed over the past five years, but being relatively conspicuous and distinctive birds they are regularly reported by local citizen scientists at locations throughout Wellington City (Figure 3.16).
+NZ falcons are also known to breed in Wellington City's parks and reserves, including one pair that nested on Te Ahumairangi Hill in Thorndon in October 20153.
+Similarly, hihi (Notiomystis cincta) have not yet been detected at any Wellington City five-minute bird count stations, but local citizen scientists have reported sightings of hihi from reserves adjacent to Zealandia on a number of occasions (Figure 3.17).
+Long-tailed cuckoos (Eudynamys taitensis) have also occasionally been recorded by citizen scientists since 2011, but the scarcity of these records, and the total absence of detections during these five-minute bird counts suggests that this species is either a vagrant or very rare annual visitor to Wellington City at the present time (Figure 3.18).
+Long-tailed cuckoos are annual visitors to other forest habitats in the Wellington region, including Kapiti Island, Akatarawa and Pakuratahi Forests, East Harbour Regional Park and the Tararua and Rimutaka Forest Parks.
+All of these forest areas have large, resident whitehead populations however, so the absence of long-tailed cuckoos from Wellington City is presumably a consequence of the absence of whiteheads from Wellington City forests until comparatively recently.